fermyon/developer/content/bartholomew/themes.md

 Multiple themes can be added to the themes directory but only one of them will be active at a given time as described in the next section.

-## Configuring the site to use the theme
+## Configuring the Site to Use the Theme

 To choose a theme for the website, the `theme` attribute in `config/site.toml` must be configured, where the value is the name of the theme as found in the `themes/` folder.